mic159/react-render/example/README.md

 mkvirtualenv django-react-demo
 pip install -r requirements.txt

-# Install the project's package dependencies
+# Install the nodejs service
-./manage.py install_package_dependencies
+npm install

 # Start the node server that we use to render and bundle components
-./manage.py start_node_server
+npm run react-service

 # In another terminal, start the django devserver
 ./manage.py runserver